Turkey travel guide – Why go, how dangerous is Turkey, travel itinerary and sites not too miss!

 Things to see in Cappadocia

 Cappadocia is known around the world as one of the best places to fly with hot air balloons.
+This Cappadocia hot air balloon flight is definitely a bucket list adventure!
 The spectacular surrealistic landscapes combined with excellent flying conditions allow hundreds of balloons to take off every morning!

 Accommodation in Cappadocia

-Ali’s guesthouse very nice social place the rooms are in a cave house which is kind of awesome but very dark inside $6 for a dormitory bed or $23 for a double room breakfast and all day coffee and tea included; Kosi Pension nice backpackers with swimming pool $7 for dormitory bed, $19 for a double room.
+Ali’s guesthouse very nice is a social place, the rooms are in a cave house which is kind of awesome but dark inside the dorm.
+Ali’s Guest House is located in Göreme, just 3.2 km from Capadokya.
+9$ for a dormitory bed or $31 for a double room breakfast and all day coffee and tea included.

 Pamukkale is a town in western Turkey known for the mineral-rich thermal waters flowing down white travertines (terraces) on a nearby hillside.
 The gleaming white calcite terraces look like snowy slopes on photos and the warm mineral rich waters form gleaming blue pools that you can swim in.
 Pamukkale means cotton castle in Turkish and the name is self explanatory if you look at photos.
 The terraces neighbors Hierapolis, an ancient Roman spa city founded around 190 B.C.
 Ruins there include a well-preserved theater and a necropolis with sarcophagi that stretch for 2km.